Welcome to Silicon Overdrive!

 Safe Documents, a feature that automatically checks against known risk and threat profiles before allowing the document to open, is now generally available for users.

-Before Safe Documents, the Protected View feature was used to minimise risks when users opened external documents.
+Before Safe Documents, the Protected View feature was used to minimize risks when users opened external documents.
 It usually appears at the top of a file in the form of a button with the text, “Enable Editing”.
 However, the Protected View feature has been replaced with Safe Documents because users mostly ignored the button.

 With Safe Documents, users don’t have to worry about taking action to ensure the document is safe.
 The built-in feature checks the document against threats before allowing it to open.